rossmacarthur/advent/README.md

 cargo advent -y 2020 -d 18 test
 ```

-Benchmarks can be run by passing `--bench` to the binary.
+Benchmarks can be run using the  `bench` subcommand.

 ```
-cargo advent -y 2020 -d 18 run -- -- --bench
+cargo advent -y 2020 -d 18 bench
 ```

-Note the double `--`.
-Arguments after the first `--` will be passed to Cargo and
+Extra arguments can be passed to both Cargo and the binary.
+Arguments after the
-arguments after the second `--` will be passed to the actual binary.
-For
+first `--` argument will be passed to Cargo and arguments after the second `--`
-example if we wanted the JSON output of the solution.
+will be passed to the actual binary.
+For example if we wanted the JSON output of
+the benchmark we could run the following.

 ```
-cargo advent -y 2020 -d 18 run -- --features=json -- --output json
+cargo advent -y 2020 -d 18 bench -- --features=json -- --output json
 ```

 All of the above will be built using `--release`.